How To Create Internet Ready Copywriting That Converts

 - Is the writing based around one main keyword or keyword phrase? – Good copy which is also optimized for performance at the search engines should be carefully crafted around a single main keyword or keyword phrase.
-This is the keyword phrase the page will rank well for, so it should be as relevant as possible to the product, service or company the copy promotes.
+This is the keyword phrase the page will rank well for.
+It should be as relevant as possible to the product, service or company the copy promotes.

-- Is the keyword in the Keyword Tag for the page? – While the Keyword Tag itself is no longer as important as it used to be for your search engine rankings, it is still important in some respects.
-There must be consistency and relevance between your Keyword Tag and the rest of your copy to get the best results.
-(If you don’t know what an HTML Tag is, don’t worry – your website programmer does, so just ask).
+- Is the keyword in the Keyword Tag for the page? – There must be consistency and relevance between your Keyword Tag and the rest of your copy.
+(If you don’t know what an HTML Tag is – just ask your website programmer).

-- Does that keyword appear in the Title Tag in for the web page? – Google have said explicitly that the Title Tag is still an important factor for search engine rankings.
-Leaving the main keyword out of this part of the web page copy is detrimental.
-Also, this is the first part of your copy a user will see in the search results, so it needs to be compelling and grab attention.
+- Does that keyword appear in the Title Tag in for the web page? – The Title Tag is still an important factor for search engine rankings according to Google.
+Leaving the main keyword out of this part of the web page copy will hurt your rankings.
+Also, this is the first part of your copy a user will see in the search results.
+It needs to be compelling and grab attention.

-- Does the keyword appear in a Headline Tag, preferably at the top of the page? – While not as important as the Title Tag, headlines do help point out to the search engines which words in your copy are most relevant and important.
+- Does the keyword appear in a Headline Tag, preferably at the top of the page? – Headlines help point out to the search engines which words in your copy are most relevant and important.

-- Does the keyword appear in the Description Tag? – Again, this helps the search engines determine the topic of a web page.
+- Does the keyword appear in the Description Tag? – This helps the search engines determine the topic of a web page.

 - Does the keyword appear in a text link on the page? – Including your keyword phrase in the text of one or two links on the page is good practice.
-Again, if the keyword appears in too many links – more than two – this can look like spam to the search engines.
+But keyword appearing in more than two links can look like spam to the search engines.